 A: Thanks for a great question.
 I do not favor superstitious remedies of any kind.

-I personally favor SEVA as the ideal remedy in all cases of perceived misfortune.
+I personally favor Learning Seva as the ideal remedy in all cases of perceived misfortune.
 SEVA requires some thought!
 It works best when the service is offered to those who suffer from one's own problem, but their suffering is in a slightly worse degree.

-Of course those who receive the offering of seva often do benefit from one's kind and courteous service to those less fortunate.
+Naturally, those who receive the offering of Learning Seva often do benefit from one's kind and courteous service to those less fortunate.
 However, the real beneficiary is indeed oneself.
-One who offers intentional"targeted Seva" to precisely those persons who have exactly a matching problem (but in a worse degree of suffering) are themselves the true beneficiaries.
+One who offers intentional "targeted Seva" to precisely those persons who have exactly a matching problem (but in a worse degree of suffering) are themselves the true beneficiaries.

 It works, it is intelligent, and Seva is free!